hushaudio/rivet-oobabooga-plugin/README.md

 # Rivet Oobabooga Plugin

+### WARNING
+This repo is not up to date with the latest oobabooga since their update to their api.
+This uses the old api format before the recent changes.

 Integrate Iron Clads' Rivet with the Oobabooga text generation Web UI.

 - Rivet Repository: [Iron Clads Rivet](https://github.com/Ironclad/rivet)